nschulzke/blog/content/22_12_06_effects_capabilities_and_log4shell.md

 Where capabilities lend themselves well to an object-oriented style, effects originate in the functional programming world.
 In their original context, they're intended to be used for handling all side effects, but they could also easily be scoped to only handle security-sensitive effects.

-An effect system is a means of tracking and managing side effects in the type system, similar to Java's checked exceptions but more general.
-You can think of them as resumable exceptions.
-The side effects a function can perform are encoded in its signature, and functions further up the call chain can either handle the effect or pass it along.
-After an effect is handled, the handler returns control to the original code.
+An effect system is a way of tracking and managing side effects in a programming language's type system.
+They are similar to Java's checked exceptions, but more general and flexible.
+In an effect system, the side effects that a function can perform are specified in its signature.
+Functions that call other functions can either handle the effects themselves or pass them along to other functions higher up in the call chain.
+After an effect has been handled, the code that originally performed the effect can resume execution.

+You can think of an effect system as a kind of "resumable exception" mechanism.
+It allows developers to specify and enforce constraints on the ways that code can interact with external resources, such as the file system or the network.
+Because this information is included in the function signature, it becomes glaringly obvious what sorts of vulnerabilities any given library is at risk of.

 For example, loading a file can be implemented as an effect that a function `performs` (which is used the same way as `throws` is for exceptions):